 A=Yes; B=No

 16.7.
-If “yes”, please indicate the number of events, and provide the source links or upload the source documents here.
+Additional information:If “yes”, please indicate the number of events, and provide the source links or upload the source documents here.

 16.8 Did your country undertake any campaigns, programmes, or projects to raise awareness about the importance of wetlands to people and wildlife during the World Wetlands Days since COP14? {4.1.9}